-With malignant — or cancerous — tumors, the cells have spread outside the tumor and, depending on the type and severity of the cancer, have begun to wreak havoc on surrounding organs and/or body tissue.
+With malignant — or cancerous — tumors, the cells have spread outside the tumor and, depending on the type and severity of the cancer, have begun to affect surrounding organs and/or body tissue.
 With some cancers, such as leukemia, the cells spread through the blood, posing a threat to everything in their path.

 Want to Know More?
 Know Where to Go.

-Today’s cancer is far different from a generation ago.
-It’s no longer the “c” word, talked about only in hushed tones.
+Today, cancer is far different from a generation ago.
+It’s no longer the “C” word, talked about only in hushed tones.
 The more you want to know about it, the better.
-There are hundreds of cancer-related support and informational organizations throughout the country.
-Here are some of the top resources we recommend for learning more:
+While there are hundreds of cancer-related support and informational organizations throughout the country, here are some of the top resources we recommend for learning more: